 Then one afternoon when I was visiting the Synchronicity Facebook page, I saw a post from Steve Johnson (at right), and it confirmed that I wasn’t the first person to document events that are defined as synchronicity even though the way Johnson is experiencing them is different than the way I am.

 All of the delays enabled me to avoid making an incorrect claim.

 As you can see from the screenshot at the lower right, I started calling my publication “FINAL” on March 14.
 Johnson’s post occurred on March 15, and Synchronicity, Documented went to the webmaster in early April.

-Synchronicity, Documented is a free mini-book available via a pop-up window on this blog.
+Synchronicity, Documented is a free mini-book available via a pop-up window on the Home page.